-Our opinion on the financial statements does not cover the other information.
+Our opinion on the financial statements does not cover the other information, including the directors' report.

 In connection with our audit of the financial statements, our responsibility is to read the other information identified above and, in doing so, consider whether the other information is materially inconsistent with the financial statements or our knowledge obtained in the audit, or otherwise appears to be materially misstated.